esnet/gdg/documentation/content/en/docs/gdg/usage_guide.md

-./bin/gdg lib import -- Import all library components from grafana to local file system ./bin/gdg lib export -- Exports all library components from local filesystem (matching folder filter) to Grafana ./bin/gdg lib clear -- Deletes all library components
+./bin/gdg lib import -- Import all library components from grafana to local file system ./bin/gdg lib export -- Exports all library components from local filesystem (matching folder filter) to Grafana ./bin/gdg lib clear -- Deletes all library components ./bin/gdg lib  list-connections <Lib Element UID> -- Will list all of the dashboards connected to the Lib Element (Coming in v0.4.2)
 ```